 One of the concerns I hear a lot is that if we designed to include keyboard users, it would negatively impact the design.
 But at SapientRazorfish we have found that:

-Websites designed with accessibility in mind create a better experience for ALL users, not just those with disabilities.
+Websites designed with accessibility in mind create a better experience for ALL users, not just disabled people.

 A positive way of looking at this is that there is a massive opportunity in this area for the right online retailer (for all online retailers).